 Federal Judge Blocks California’s ‘Unsafe Handgun Act,’ — No More Microstamping Mandate!

-News Wire This Week Uncategorized
+in News Wire, This Week, Uncategorized

 A micro-stamped casing.